usegalaxy-eu/operations/upgrade.md

 # 7 days before downtime

 - Write an announcment about the potential Galaxy downtime explaining that Galaxy is being upgraded.
-Be sure to link to the release annoucement.
+Be sure to link to the release annoucement,  see https://github.com/usegalaxy-eu/website/blob/master/_data/notices.yml

 # 1 day before downtime